-Use this option to modify the HTML code of any element on a webpage.
+Use this option to modify the HTML code snippet of any element on a webpage.
 To learn more about using the Edit HTML option, click here.

 Copy and Paste

-The Copy option lets you create a copy of any existing element on your webpage or other pages.
-With the Paste tool, you can paste the element in your desired position.
+The Copy option lets you create a copy of an existing element on your webpage or other pages.
+With the Paste tool, you can paste the copied element at the required position.
 You can choose to paste it with or without its original CSS properties (styles).

 Allows you to move multiple elements from one position to another.
 You can use this operation to rearrange and place elements anywhere on a page.